Why not just SCA?

 Chainsaw

-Up to 12 attack signals beyond CVE on supported ecosystems: install scripts, publisher changes, version anomalies, hidden Unicode, publish velocity, and more.
+Up to 25 supply-chain signals beyond CVE on supported ecosystems: install scripts, publisher changes, version anomalies, hidden Unicode, publish velocity, and more.

 Real-world attacks caught at install